 Wildflowers line both sides of the path in certain areas and lead to a clearing in the middle of the trees.

-Each month you can hunt down different Wisconsin Wildflowers.
+Each month you can hunt down different Wisconsin wildflowers.
+Which I find delightful.

-Plenty of varieties of butterflies roam the area, along with little frogs hopping everywhere.
+There are plenty of varieties of butterflies roaming the area, along with little frogs hopping everywhere.

 The Bridge Is Out